OCA/purchase-workflow/purchase_default_terms_conditions/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows purchase default terms & conditions from Suppler or Company
+This module allows purchase default terms & conditions from Supplier or Company

 **Table of contents**